Mohamed Elneny

-Mohamed Naser Elsayed Elneny (مُحَمَّد نَاصِر السَّيِّد النَّنِيّ; born 11 July 1992) is an Egyptian professional footballer who plays as a defensive midfielder for UAE Pro League club Al Jazira and the Egypt national team.
+Mohamed Naser Elsayed Elneny (محمد ناصر السيد الننى; born 11 July 1992) is an Egyptian professional footballer who plays as a defensive midfielder for the Egypt national team.
+He is regarded as one of the best Egyptian players in history.

 Elneny began his senior career in the Egyptian Premier League, before moving to Swiss club Basel in January 2013.
 He won eight honours at Basel, including the Swiss Super League in each of his four seasons.
-In January 2016, he transferred to Arsenal.
-He joined Beşiktaş on loan for the 2019–2020 season and departed Arsenal in 2024.
+In January 2016, he transferred to Arsenal, where he won the FA Cup the next year.
+He joined Beşiktaş on loan for the 2019–2020 season and departed Arsenal in 2024 as their current longest-serving player.
+He then joined UAE Pro League club Al Jazira, where he won the UAE League Cup in 2025.

 Elneny competed at the 2012 Summer Olympics for the Egyptian under-23 team.
 He has earned over 100 caps for the senior team since 2011, representing Egypt at the Africa Cup of Nations in 2017, 2019, 2021 and 2023, as well as the 2018 FIFA World Cup.
+He scored in the 2017 final defeat.

+Early life

+Elneny was born in El Mahalla El Kubra.
+When he was young, his father used to make him sleep with a football to "forge a connection".
+Elneny has said: "Since I was born my parents wanted to see me as a footballer, and they are behind this passion I have for football."

 Club career

 Al Mokawloon

 Elneny played his youth football with Al Ahly.
 In 2008, he transferred to Al Mokawloon during the 2010–2011 season.
 Elneny advanced and became a regular in the starting team.
 Following the Port Said Stadium disaster in early February 2012, the Egyptian Premier League was stopped and all subsequent matches of the 2011–12 Egyptian Premier League were postponed.
 On 10 March 2012, the Egyptian Football Association announced their decision to cancel the remainder of the season.